REVIEW — Yieldstreet, "Evolve Your Wealth"

 Intro — Yieldstreet's History

-In recent years, they’ve also styled themselves as an all-inclusive “alt investing” platform, not merely limiting their offerings to real estate.
-As we’ll soon discuss, they even used ships as collateral for an investment (which they didn’t even own), under the premise that they would own them...then the ships (literally) drifted away, which led to them getting charged with fraud by the SEC.
+Yieldstreet is also known as the all-inclusive “alt investing” platform, not merely limiting their offerings to real estate.
+Fine art, cryptocurrencies, and motorcycles have all been offered to Yieldstreet investors.
+As we’ll soon discuss, Yieldstreet even used ships as collateral for an investment (which they didn’t even own), under the premise that they would own them...then the ships (literally) drifted away, which led to them getting charged with fraud by the SEC.
 Whoops.

-On the surface, Yieldstreet is famous enough that people with no interest in investing have heard of them.
+Yieldstreet is famous enough that people with no interest in investing have heard of them.
 That's quite the achievement, considering that online real estate crowdfunding is a relatively new concept.
-As PeerStreet demonstrated, however, no platform is too big to fail, and Yieldstreet has had its fair share of egg on its face.
+As PeerStreet demonstrated, however, no platform is too big to fail, and Yieldstreet has a ton of egg on its face.

 Umbrella with Yieldstreet logo